 What Drugs Are Most Frequently Used By Teenagers?

-Treatment centres see teenage patients struggling with all kinds of drugs, from the “big names” you hear about your whole life, to lesser-known substances that can be equally as addictive and dangerous.
-Parents have to stay aware of what’s out there and how it might affect your teenager if they experiment with it.
+Treatment centres see teenage patients struggling with all kinds of drugs, from the “big names” you hear about your whole life, to lesser-known substances that can give health problems and be equally as addictive and dangerous.

 The most familiar abused illicit drugs among teens include: